 Then came marriage, graduate school, a career as a child psychotherapist, and then my first child.
 My passion for writing got lost somewhere between the DSM-IV and a pile of diapers.
 After my oldest was born, I quit working and devoted my energies to learning how to be a mom.
 After repeated requests for pictures of my growing baby from family and friends far away, I started a blog to keep everyone up to date.
 I documented his progress developmentally and shared all of his first experiences.
 When baby number two came, I blogged about his growth and development as well.

-About two years ago, I realized that as my children had gotten older, I wasn’t writing about their development anymore, nor was I posting as many pictures of them.
+A few years ago, I realized that as my children had gotten older, I wasn’t writing about their development anymore.
+Nor was I posting as many pictures of them.
 I decided to change blogs, start over with a new name, and begin writing from my heart again.

 I think I finally found my lost self after all of these years.
 It’s nice to be found.